 Black Graduate Ministries (BGM) is a curated, culture-affirming space for Black students to experience the presence and love of God in community--all while navigating the triumphs and challenges of life in graduate school.
 We purpose to see a generation of scholars from the African diaspora being transformed by Christ, being renewed in their academic pursuits and/or professional lives, and becoming agents of transformation within the Black community, the church, and the world.

 The mission of the Black Student Union is to be a positive and productive representation of the Black student community on and off the Harvard Graduate School of Education campus.
 We promote proactive leadership, scholarship, community outreach, and student empowerment.
 We embrace our cultural heritage, unity, and the appreciation of diversity within and beyond the African Diaspora.

-Culturally, intellectually, and emotionally engaging members of the HGSE Latinx Community by providing a safe and inclusive space that serves as the central point for elevating the assets and concerns impacting our community, and mobilizing collective action on ideas.
+Culturally, intellectually, and emotionally engaging members of the HGSE Latinx Community by providing a safe and inclusive space that serves as the central point for elevating the assets and concerns impacting our community.

 Education India Initiative

 Education India Initiative (EII) aims to bring together people who care to improve the education landscape in India.
 This community will brainstorm on current issues, policies, possible interventions and solutions to tackle deep-rooted problems in India.
 This platform aspires to leverage the passion, learning and expertise at Harvard to address the challenges and needs of people back in India.